 Visiting Professor for Distinguished Teaching

 These visiting professorships were established as part of Princeton’s 250th Anniversary teaching initiatives, enabling the University Center to bring to campus excellent undergraduate teachers and scholars whose teaching and research explicitly examine values in public and private life.
-Candidates in all fields are eligible but special consideration for Spring 2018 applications will be given to scholars who have a demonstrated expertise in teaching related to environmental ethics and political theory and for Spring 2019 and Spring 2020 to scholars who have a demonstrated expertise in teaching related to service and civic engagement, human rights or ethics and public policy.
-Recent holders of these positions have been appointed at their home institutions in Comparative Literature, History, Politics, Philosophy, Psychology and Sociology.
+Candidates in all fields are eligible but special consideration for Spring 2020 and Spring 2021 applications will be given to scholars who have a demonstrated expertise in teaching related to ethics and public policy particularly with a normative lens to questions involving either race and ethnicity, artificial intelligence, or the environment.
+Recent holders of these positions have been appointed at their home institutions in Comparative Literature, History, Politics, Philosophy, Psychology and Sociology but this list is not meant to be exhaustive.
 Ten-month positions bring a full salary.
 Five-month positions (half of a ten-month faculty position) bring a commensurate proportion of salary.

 Visiting professors normally teach one undergraduate course, organize at least one event focused on pedagogy, and participate in seminars, colloquia, and other activities of the University Center for Human Values.
 They also enjoy access to Firestone Library and to a wide range of activities throughout the University.

-The appointment committee considers candidates on the basis of:
+The appointment committee will consider nominees on the basis of:

 - The quality of their teaching and relevance to the purposes of the University Center for Human Values;